asvd/viewport/README.md

 (https://github.com/sxalexander/jquery-scrollspy), but the advantages of `viewport.js` are:

-- It does not have any dependencies and works anywhere;
+- It does not have any dependencies, it is written on vanilla javascript and works anywhere;

 - It's size is only 1548 bytes minified;

-- It has very simple and flexible API which reports:
+- It has very simple and flexible API which exposes:

- - a section currently visible in the scrollable viewport;
+ - a section currently visible in the viewport;

- - current position of a viewport in both dimensions relatively to every section;
+ - current position of the viewport in both dimensions relatively to every section;

  - current positions of the viewport edges relatively to every